 - In the meantime, you can begin preparing your home for Family Day Care by applying for the Start-up Grant.
 Through the grant, prospective family day care provider can receive $500 in health and safety equipment to help their homes meet the safety requirements.
 You can contact the Chinese-American Planning Council (212) 941-0030 for a Start-up Grant Application.

-- Applicant and his/her family members 18 years old or older must go to an authorized location to get fingerprinted.
+- The applicant and his/her family members 18 years old or older must go to an authorized location to get fingerprinted.

 - While your application is being reviewed at the Dept. of Health, a home safety inspector will be assigned to inspect your home to ensure safety standards.

 - Take the 15 hours Health and Safety Training with a certified instructor.
-It is a competency based training which means you must successfully pass all the tests required of the training to receive a training completion certificate.
+It is a competency-based training which means you must successfully pass all the tests required for the training to receive a training completion certificate.

-- Pass First Aid and CPR trainings and obtain valid certificates.
+- Pass First Aid and CPR training and obtain valid certificates.

 - Congratulations!
 Finally, Dept. of Health determines that you meet all health and safety regulations pertaining to family day care, you will be issued with a Family Day Care Registration Certificate.